 It may be a little confusing to receive this credit, because you must write off $5,000 on the correct line of your tax form, but once you do, it calculates out to the $750 credit.

-For example, if you purchase the home in 2018, you’d receive the credit on your 2018 tax return, which you’d file in early 2019.
+For example, if you purchase the home in this year, you’d receive the credit on your today's tax return, which you’d file in early 2019.
 This means you won’t receive this rebate at the time of the home purchase, but it can be a nice amount to receive off your tax bill several months down the road.

 The First-Time Home Buyers’ Tax Credit works for nearly any Canadian citizen who is purchasing a home for the first time, but you’ll want to click the link to see the few restrictions that do apply.